Food Scientist. Product Developer. Entrepreneur. Mom.

 How do they make it look sooooo easy?

-So, you will find posts explaining the chemistry of ingredients and food reactions, ideas to engage kids in the kitchen, and new recipes to try in your own food lab.
-And, since I’m all about the science behind your food, you’ll also find references and scientific support.
+So, you will find posts explaining food chemistry and reactions, food industry hot topics, ideas to engage kids in the kitchen, and new recipes to try in your own food lab.

 Thanks for taking time to read Food Science Secrets – I’m glad you’re here!